Basic Skills & Subject Matter Resources

 -AP Calculus BC

-If you plan to mix & match exams and coursework, you must complete a "Verification of Basic Skills" form and submit it to the Credential Office at email@example.com for evaluation.
-Once approved a 41-BSR form will be returned to you providing verification of Basic Skills completion.
+If you plan to mix & match exams and coursework, you must complete a Basic Skills Evaluation Request Form and submit it to the Credential Office at email@example.com for evaluation.
+Once approved a CP41-BSR form will be returned to you providing verification of Basic Skills completion.
+Evaluations will be completed in the order they come in and will take 4-6 weeks to be returned to the submitter.

 Find additional clarification and answers to commonly asked questions on our Basic Skills Requirement Completion Options FAQ document.